OWASP/samm/Current Releases/head/core/design/d-threat-assessment.md

 Use automated analysis to evaluate the quality and discover gaps and/or patterns in the threat models.
 These can improve the threat models.

-Review the threat categories relevant to your organisation.
-When you identify new threat categories, feed this information to the organisation to ensure appropriate handling.
+Review the threat categories relevant to your organization.
+When you identify new threat categories, feed this information to the organization to ensure appropriate handling.

 ### Maturity Questions